 Method Foaming Bathroom Cleaner

 Method formulated their Foaming Bathroom Cleaner for mold, mildew, soap scum, and grime.
 You can cover more surface area with the bottle’s spray nozzle.

 So does Method Bathroom Cleaner work?

-Today’s test focused the soap scum and water deposits that accumulated on my shower’s glass walls.
+My test focused on the nasty soap scum and water deposits on my shower’s glass walls.
 I’ll have to try the mold another day.
-That one is pretty persistent.
+That one is a persistent problem because a bad shower design.
 For the general shower grime, does Method Bathroom Cleaner work?
 Is it worth the effort?

-Both cleaners felt easy to spray, very important, and the foaming spray did cover the glass a little better.
-Easy to use, check.
+Both cleaners were easy to spray and the foaming spray did cover the glass a little better.
+They both passed the easy to use test.

 Both cleaners worked well on the grime.
 If your shower has an embarrassing level of grime, consider starting with the Method Foaming Bathroom Cleaner.
 For the grime, it worked better than the antibacterial bathroom cleaner.
 The foaming cleaner did a great job cutting through the mess.